-Photronics Inc. (PLAB) CEO Peter Kirlin on Q2 2020 Results - Earnings Call Transcript

 Okay, I understand.
 And then finally for me, just maybe technology question probably for Chris I guess, if the industry moves to adoption of mini LED, how does that impact the photomasks?

-Christopher J. Progler
+Chris Progler

 Hi, sure, thanks Thomas.
-Linearly that's technology with a larger size OED, as you know, and it's mostly applicable to applications, kind of very large TV signage, that sort of thing.
+Mini LED that's technology with a larger size OED, as you know, and it's mostly applicable to applications, kind of very large TV signage, that sort of thing.
 And then it's kind of dynamic backlighting and regular displays.
 So in both cases, they need driver circuitry.
-They're not as complicated to operate as organic LED but still, the driver circuitry is fairly complicated and we see a pretty healthy mask profile from linearly particularly for the dynamic backlighting.
-There you're going to need some additional circuitry to make those work, the micro LED those are kind of direct drive LED, similar to AMOLED, but using organic LEDs.
+They're not as complicated to operate as organic LED but still, the driver circuitry is fairly complicated and we see a pretty healthy mask profile from mini LED particularly for the dynamic backlighting.
+There you're going to need some additional circuitry to make those work.
+The micro LED those are kind of direct drive LED, similar to AMOLED, but using inorganic LEDs.
 Same kind of story on the surface LED, they are relatively easy to operate but to get the right control on the displays, you'll have to operate current and voltage just like OLEDs.
 So we see pretty strong profile for lithography and mask demand from micro LED as well.
 Comparable kinds of mask counts but for some of the integration schemes, perhaps even higher.

 Thomas Diffely